churchers/vm-bhyve/README.md

     # vm switch nat switch-name on

+The switch should have no ports assigned, and will automatically use your default gateway to forward packets from the guest network.

-This required the dnsmasq paackage to be installed.
+This requires the dnsmasq paackage to be installed.
 Both dnsmasq & pf should be enabled in /etc/rc.conf.
 Note that vm-bhyve will overwrite any existing dnsmasq configuration when nat is enabled.
 If you have an existing pf ruleset in /etc/pf.conf, this will be kept and a single include statement will be added to load the vm-bhyve nat rules.